-As a concert soloist, Mr. Pursell has performed Britten's War Requiem, Brahms' Ein deutsches Requiem, Britten’s War Requiem, Beethoven's Symphony No. 9, Haydn's The Creation, Faure's Requiem, Handel’s Messiah, and Strauss' Salome.
+As a concert soloist, Mr. Pursell has performed Britten's War Requiem, Brahms' Ein deutsches Requiem, Bach’s St. Matthew Passion, Beethoven's Symphony No. 9, Haydn's The Creation, Faure's Requiem, Pärt’s Passio, and Strauss' Salome.
 His first commercial recording, the world premiere of Gregory Spears' Fellow Travelers with the Cincinnati Symphony Orchestra, was released in 2017.